smmckay/quex-mirror/demo/C/11-ManualBufferFilling/README.txt

 COMMENT: Syntactic Chunks vs. Arbitrary Chunks

-Earlier versions of this example directory distinguised between syntactic chunks and arbitrary chunks.
-The adaptors for feeding and gavaging, though, provide a high-performance easy-to-use API so that differentiation between these two concepts is no longer considered advantegeous.
+Earlier versions of this example directory distinguished between syntactic chunks and arbitrary chunks.
+The adaptors for feeding and gavaging, though, provide a high-performance easy-to-use API so that differentiation between these two concepts is no longer considered advantageous.